 15. Highway 90 and 145, Colorado

-Highway 90 runs 42 miles from the border of Utah near the La Sal Mountains and in toward the San Juan Mountains where the road ends at Naturita before it meets Highway 145.
+Highway 90 runs 42 miles from the border of Utah near the La Sal Mountains and toward the San Juan Mountains where the road ends at Naturita before it meets Highway 145.
 The road winds through some spectacular canyon scenery and has big snow-capped mountains to both the east and west.

 Highway 145 heads toward Telluride before winding through the mountains.
 The whole area is just incredible.